simonox/smart-energy-monitor/software/flow/README.md

+# About

+> This folder will be mounted into the Node-RED runtime.
+So be careful.

 # Node-RED

 If you boot up our tech stack using `docker-compose` you already have a Node-RED instance running on [your local machine](http://localhost:1880/).